Tailwind CSS vs CSS Modules: Which Should You Use in 2026?

 }

-Both approaches generate static CSS at build time with zero JavaScript runtime cost.
-In practice, the performance difference between Tailwind CSS and CSS Modules is negligible for most applications.
+Both generate static CSS at build time with zero JS runtime cost.
+The practical performance difference is negligible for most apps.

-For most apps, neither number is a bottleneck.
-But if you're optimizing aggressively — say, for a performance-critical e-commerce site — Tailwind's shared utility model has a real edge.
-If you're working on performance-sensitive Next.js apps, you'll also want to make sure your hydration is clean since style mismatches are a common source of hydration errors.
+Neither number is a bottleneck for most apps.
+But if you're optimizing aggressively — say, a high-traffic e-commerce site — Tailwind's shared utility model has a real edge.

-Tailwind CSS reduces context-switching.
-You stay in your component file, never jumping between .jsx and .css files.
-With the Tailwind IntelliSense extension (one of the must-have VS Code extensions for 2026), you get autocomplete for every utility, including your custom theme values.
+Tailwind eliminates context-switching.
+You stay in your component file, never jumping between .jsx and .css.
+With the IntelliSense extension, you get autocomplete for every utility including custom theme values.

 export function Card({ title, description, image }) {